chanzuckerberg/single-cell-curation/schema/3.0.0/schema.md

 Ontology terms for cell metadata MUST use [OBO-format identifiers](http://www.obofoundry.org/id-policy.html), meaning a CURIE (prefixed identifier) of the form **Ontology:Identifier**.
 For example, [EFO:0000001](https://www.ebi.ac.uk/ols/ontologies/efo/terms?short_form=EFO_0000001) is a term in the Experimental Factor Ontology (EFO).

 The most accurate ontology term MUST always be used.
-This is true even in cases where there may not be an exact or approximate ontology term.
+If an exact or approximate ontology term is not available, a new term may be requested:

+- For the [Cell Ontology], data submitters may [suggest a new term](https://github.com/obophenotype/cell-ontology/issues/new?assignees=bvarner-ebi&labels=new+term+request%2C+cellxgene&template=a_adding_term_cellxgene.md&title=%5BNTR-cxg%5D) and [notify the curation team](mailto:cellxgene@chanzuckerberg.com) of the pending term request, so that the datasets can be updated once the term is available.

+  To meet cellxgene schema requirements, the most accurate available CL term MUST be used until the new term is available.
 For example if `cell_type_ontology_term_id` describes a relay interneuron, but the most accurate available term in the CL ontology is [CL:0000099](https://www.ebi.ac.uk/ols/ontologies/cl/terms?obo_id=CL:0000099) for *interneuron*, then the interneuron term can be used to fulfill this requirement and ensures that users searching for "neuron" are able to find these data.
 If no appropriate high-level term can be found or the cell type is unknown, then the most accurate term is [CL:0000003](https://www.ebi.ac.uk/ols/ontologies/cl/terms?obo_id=CL:0000003) for *native cell*.
 Users will still be able to access more specific cell type annotations that have been submitted with the dataset (but aren't required by the schema).

+- For all other ontologies, data submitters may submit a [request to the curation team](mailto:cellxgene@chanzuckerberg.com) during the submission process.

 Terms documented as obsolete in an ontology MUST NOT be used.
 For example, [EFO:0009310](http://www.ebi.ac.uk/efo/EFO_0009310) for *obsolete_10x v2* was marked as obsolete in EFO version 3.31.0 and replaced by [EFO:0009899](http://www.ebi.ac.uk/efo/EFO_0009899) for *10x 3' v2*.